 So, why is self-image important?

 Well, self-image influences how we view ourselves, how we interact with others, and even how we feel about our surroundings.
-Thus, it has pretty broad influence over our lives.
+Thus, it has a pretty broad influence on our lives.

 A positive self-image has the ability and potential to boost our physical, mental, social, emotional, and spiritual well-being.
 On the other hand, a negative self-image can decrease our well-being in each of these areas as well as our overall life satisfaction and functioning.

 What is self-image?
 And how is it different from self-concept?
 A lot of people tend to get self-image confused with self-concept.
 The two terms are very similar, so the confusion is understandable.
 However, there is an important difference: